-- What is significant about how the famine continued and its impact on the world of the day and how does it relate to Paul's teachings in Romans 13?
+- What is significant about how the famine continuing and its impact on the world of the day, and how does this relate to Paul's teachings in Romans 13?

 - Why would Jacob insist on his body being returned to Canaan?

-- Summarize Jacob's blessings to his sons from Genesis 48.
+- Summarize Jacob's blessings on his sons from Genesis 48.

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?